rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 6. Connect to the Database

-    An Oracle 21c database instance (named MLPDB1) has been provisioned for you to run this lab.
+    An Oracle 21c database instance (named MLPDB1) is already provisioned for you on the VM to run this lab.
 Connect to the provided database using the ore.connect() function as follows:

     ```
     ore.connect(user="oml_user",